diskord-dev/diskord/.github/CONTRIBUTING.md

 - Limit all lines to 72 characters or less.
 - Reference issues or pull requests outside of the first line.
     - Please use the shorthand `#123` and not the full URL.
-- Commits regarding the commands extension must be prefixed with `[commands]`
+- Commits regarding the extension or specific part of library must be prefixed with the part e.g `[commands]` for discord.ext.commands pull requests.
+- Make descriptive commits, Write a short yet descriptive overview of what the commit does.
+Simply adding `Update file.py` is not helpful.

 If you do not meet any of these guidelines, don't fret.
 Chances are they will be fixed upon rebasing but please do try to meet them to remove some of the workload.